 - Workforce preparation and Bridge classes

 Adult Education classes are intended for people who live in or near Chicago.
-They are not appropriate for students with F1, F2, H1, J1, or J2 visas, nor are they appropriate for short-term visitors to the U.S.
+Students who hold J1 visas are not permitted to take Adult Education classes.